scipy/scipy/doc/source/dev/api-dev/array_api.rst

   of non standard features.
 In the end we would want to upstream our needs to the compatibility library.

-To add support to a Python-level SciPy function, what you have to change is:
+To add support to a SciPy function which is defined in a ``.py`` file, what you have to change is:

 1. Input array validation,
 2. Using ``xp`` rather ``np`` functions,